 There are two separate wireless networks at the University of Helsinki: Eduroam and HUPnet.

 Eduroam is an international academic public network.
-If you have already have an eduroam user account at your home university you can use the same account in the eduroam network at UH.
+If you already have an eduroam user account at your home university you can use the same account in the eduroam network at UH.

 HUPnet is an unprotected network and accessible almost anywhere at the university with a HUPnet account.
 This account also allows access to the university’s library databases.
 The account can be created by any university staff member, please ask your host, the university library staff or your host unit’s IT contact person for more information.